Foster a child

 • Respite care homes are approved only for the short-term placement of specific children to provide relief for another family.

-• Emergency foster homes are trained to receive children on a short-term basis.
+• Emergency homes are trained to receive children in the event of a crisis with little to no notice.

-5. What support and training can foster families get?
+4. What support and training can community caregivers get?

 Yes.
-Foster parents are reimbursed for costs to do with raising a foster child, including:
+Caregivers are reimbursed for costs related to raising a child, including:

 • a daily rate, which is: